kp5406mbi-cloud/task-manager-springboot/README.md

 A full-stack Task Manager application built using **Spring Boot**, featuring **JWT-based authentication**, secure REST APIs, and a responsive frontend interface.

-This project demonstrates key backend engineering concepts such as **stateless authentication, role-based authorization, and scalable API design**, along with seamless frontend-backend integration.
+This project demonstrates key backend engineering concepts such as **stateless authentication, role-based authorization, input validation, and scalable API design**, along with seamless frontend-backend integration.

 ---